BOTHWELL TIMELINE

 1856

-The second public School building consisting of three rooms was completed; one of these being the Public Library.
-Reverend Wickham Hesketh purchased Wentworth House as the Rectory.
+The second public school building, comprising three rooms including the public library, was completed.
+Reverend Wickham Hesketh purchased Wentworth House to serve as the Rectory.

 1858